 Downside: The glazing or disturbance filters provide some protection by making your art less reproducible, but these are not failsafe.

-Downside: Nightshade is memory intensive and can take 15 minutes or more to “poison” an art file.
+Downside: Nightshade is memory intensive, may need an NVidia graphics card, and can take 15 minutes or more to “poison” an art file.
+There is a web-based version called WebGlaze that can be used over the internet, but you need to request and create an account and will be vetted to make sure you are a real human artist.
 The embedded textures can make your art appear odd.
-It is designed to make Ai misidentify what your art is, making the results less reliable or unrecognizable, but software has been created to “clean” files and new software that reads imagery at the surface level and recreates it with Ai.
+It is designed to make Ai misidentify what your art is, making the results less reliable or unrecognizable, but software has been created to “clean” files and new software that reads imagery at the surface level and recreates it with AI.

 Rating of Social Media Platforms for Artists and Email, Navigation, Spellcheck updated 1/09/2026